-Because Europol consists of many member states but holds no authority over those states, classifying Europol as an IGO is appropriate; however, discerning the type of IGO provides greater insights into how states are compelled to cooperate within its auspices.
-Using Felicity Vabulas's and Duncan Snidal's classifications, Europol could be described as a formal intergovernmental organization (FIGO), an organization established by a formal treaty (as a provision of the Treaty of Lisbon), consists of three or more members, and contains a formal secretariat to handle administrative duties [16].
+Because Europol consists of many member states but holds no authority over those states, classifying Europol as an intergovernmental organization (IGO) is appropriate; however, discerning the type of IGO provides greater insights into how states are compelled to cooperate within its auspices.
+Using Felicity Vabulas' and Duncan Snidal's classifications, Europol could be described as a formal IGO (FIGO), an organization established by a formal treaty (as a provision of the Treaty of Lisbon) which consists of three or more members and contains a formal secretariat to handle administrative duties[16].
 Thus, cooperation that focuses on Europol is subject to the same conditions that drive states to cooperate within FIGOs generally.

-Kenneth Abbott and Snidal cite that two features of FIGOs make them attractive to states: centralization and independence [17].
-Centralization refers to the idea that institutional tasks are handled by a singular focal entity [18].
+Kenneth Abbott and Snidal cite that two features of FIGOs make them attractive to states: centralization and independence[17].
+Centralization refers to the idea that institutional tasks are handled by a singular focal entity[18].
 In the case of Europol, these tasks include technical analysis, intelligence dissemination, public-private partnership facilitation, and operation coordination.
-Centralization facilitates pooling these activities, as transaction costs and logistical overhead can be reduced through the use of the organization's staff, allowing all member states to both share some of the burden and reap the reward of Europol's technical expertise or intelligence reports

-[19].
-Abbott and Snidal also suggest centralization allows for easier management of joint production activities, which in this context could constitute anything from the production of common anti-cybercrime policy to coordinating joint anticybercrime operations [20].
-The independence of Europol also allows for neutral distribution of funds and dissemination of intelligence through the organization.
+Centralization facilitates the pooling of these activities as transaction costs and logistical overhead can be reduced through the use of the organization's staff, allowing all member states to share some of the burden and reap the reward of Europol's technical expertise or intelligence reports[19].
+Abbott and Snidal also suggest centralization allows for easier management of joint production activities, which in this context could constitute anything from the production of common anti-cybercrime policy to the coordination of joint anti-cybercrime operations[20].
+The independence of Europol also allows for the neutral distribution of funds and dissemination of intelligence through the organization.
 Both centralization and independence enable organizations to handle a large volume of work and manage complex operations, the benefit of which, given the scope and intricacy of cybercrime, cannot be understated.